Skip to Content

 College of Arts, Sciences & Education

-Cardeñosa uses DNA detective work to uncover the mysteries of the global shark fin trade.
-He’s led groundbreaking research to trace fins back to their source.
-With funding from the Paul G. Allen Family Foundation, Cardeñosa also created a portable, easy-to-use DNA testing toolkit that gives customs officials and inspection personnel the power to identify illegal species on-site and have the proof to prosecute crimes.
-The tool is being used in Hong Kong and Peru with great success.
+Cardeñosa uses DNA detective work to uncover the mysteries of the global shark fin trade, leading groundbreaking research to trace fins back to their source.
+With funding from the Paul G. Allen Family Foundation, he developed a portable, easy-to-use DNA testing toolkit that empowers customs officials and inspection personnel to identify illegal species on-site and support prosecutions.
+His research also focuses on the conservation of critically endangered sharks in the wild.
+He leads community-based projects in Colombia, working with eight critically endangered species, including the smallest hammerhead sharks in the world, and partnering with local fishers to establish bottom-up Marine Protected Areas that support long-term conservation.
+Cardeñosa is available for interviews in English and Spanish.
 Cardeñosa is available for interviews in Spanish.

 Research highlights: